pydanny/pydanny-event-notes/PyConPL2012/fractal_architectures.rst

 The Diablo III example
 ======================

-* Auction house could benefit from this architecture
+Auction house could benefit from this architecture.

+* Store the data in tiny places per user per general geolocation.
+* Works perfectly using SQLite3 and Axiom